 Then whisk them together.
 That’s it!
 Super easy.

-Here’s Formula for Your Next Recipe
+Here’s the Formula for Your Next Recipe

 Don’t want to measure all-purpose flour cup by cup to make bread flour substitute?
 You can do a little bit of math at the beginning of your recipe, if you measure by weight.